paultrue/truschkin.dev/src/posts/000_introduction.md

 ### What will I write about?
 This website will be kind of a diary for my dev-related activities.
 I will describe how I came up with an idea for a side project, how I approached things, which problems I struggled with and so on.

 It comes in handy that this website is also one of those side project.
 So I will write about the progress of it, too.
-Can’t stress enough, that the idea to document my journey is directly stolen from my coworker Jan ([fruechtl.me](https://fruechtl.me/))!
+Can’t stress enough, that the idea to document my journey is directly stolen from my [coworkers website (fruechtl.me)](https://fruechtl.me/)!

 Let’s start the journey 🤠.